butlerx/pets-configurator/README.md

 - `group` -- the group this file belongs to, passed to `chgrp`
 - `mode` -- octal mode for `chmod`
 - `package` -- which package to install before creating the file.
-This directive can be specified more than once to install multiple packages.
+This directive can be specified more than once to install multiple packages. $The package manager can be specified by prepending it the package with the name of the package manager and a colon.
+Eg: `cargo:exa` would use cargo to install exa
 - `pre` -- validation command.
 This must succeed for the file to be created/updated.
 - `post` -- apply command.
 Usually something like reloading a service.